 BMI Can Help Determine Liposuction Treatment

 This prompted the authors to introduce the concept of a “relative liposuction volume threshold” which is based on BMI.
-This tool enables surgeons to have a sliding scale to assess complication risk and see where this would increase for each individual patient.
+This tool enables surgeons to have a sliding scale to assess complication risk and how this would increase for each individual patient.

 Each Patient’s Individual Risks Must Be Considered

-In addition to the BMI sliding scale approach, each patient’s own individual risk factors must also be considered.
-Considerations such as the length of the surgery, adjunct cosmetic procedures and the patient’s overall health before surgery should all be taken into account when evaluating the liposuction risk.
+In addition to the BMI sliding scale approach, each patient’s own individual risk factors must be considered.
+Factors such as the length of the surgery, adjunct cosmetic procedures and the patient’s overall health before surgery should all be taken into account when evaluating the liposuction risk.

 Liposuction for Removing Different Amounts of Fat Based On BMI, Individual Risks & Desired Results

-Vaser Hi-Definition Liposuction is for patients who already have a relatively athletic physique and want to achieve a more defined look.
+Vaser Hi-Definition Liposuction is for patients who already experienced weight loss or have a relatively athletic physique and want to achieve a more defined look.